department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/clothing.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if:
+You may be able to get disability benefits if **both of the following are true for you**:

   - Your prosthetic or orthopedic device or your skin medicine causes damage to your clothes, **and**
   - You need this device or skin medicine because of an injury or illness related to your military service (called a service-connected condition)